 SPOUSE AND DEPENDENTS

-A spouse and dependents of an eligible veteran are entitled to burial and a marker in a national cemetery, even if the veteran is not buried there.
+The spouse and minor dependents of any eligible veteran are entitled to burial and a marker in a national cemetery, even if they predecease the veteran or the veteran is buried elsewhere.
+Adult children of veterans are entitled to burial benefits only if unmarried, disabled and dependent.
 A spouse who remarries a non-veteran may claim burial rights from the prior marriage.
+There are no benefits for spouses or dependents buried at a private cemetery.

 OTHERS WHO MAY BE ELIGIBLE